 6. It will boost the process of generating quality code

-As mentioned earlier, when you use TDD, you can follow the Test-Driven Development best practices.
-But, what is the best practices of this approach to software development and testing will be your question.
+As mentioned earlier, you can follow the Test-Driven Development best practices when you use TDD.
+But what is the best practices of this software development and testing approach will be your question.
 Let us throw some light on some TDD best practices here:

 The Best TDD Practices: